radionadejda/task-tracker/README.md

-# this is a small tracking / to-do list app
+# this is a small task tracking / to-do list app